170%

 03

-DORA Metrics, SPACE Framework, Agile/Scrum, OKRs, Release Engineering, Incident Management
+DORA Metrics, SPACE Framework, Agile/Scrum, OKRs, Continuous Delivery, Release Engineering, Incident Management

 Anthropic Claude Code, OpenAI Codex, Snowflake, Looker, Tableau, Datadog, Splunk, Qualtrics